onewittygrassblade/pixi-js-pixie-perilousness/README.md

 ### Playing

+This game is designed to be played in a browser using a keyboard.
+It will not work on mobile devices.

 * Goal of the game: get Pixie home safe by guiding her through four levels full of obstacles!
 * Keep Space pressed to make Pixie flap her wings.
 * Avoid the green blocks!
 That is, unless you are temporarily invincible.
 If you are, enjoy the cute pop sound they make as they disappear into the ether.